-Snacks can be found almost in every corner of the street in Hanoi
+Snacks can be found almost on every corner of the street in Hanoi

 For the best Bun Cha, head to Bun Cha 34, a small family-run eatery where US President Barack Obama dined.
-The restaurant is located in 34 Hang Than Ba Dinh, Hanoi.
+The restaurant is located at 34 Hang Than Ba Dinh, Hanoi.